blbadger/blbadger.github.io/3-body-problem-2.md

   not_diverged = (bool*)malloc(N*sizeof(bool));
 ```

-We also need to initialize space for each array in the GPU.
-One way to do this is to declare a new pointer variable corresponding to each array (see below for p1_x) before allocating the proper amount of memory for the reference of that variable.
-This must be different than our CPU arrays.
+Next, space is allocated for each array in the GPU.
+One way to do this is to declare a new pointer variable corresponding to each array (see below for p1_x) before allocating the proper amount of memory for that variable (which must be referenced as it was defined as a pointer.
+Each must be different than the name for each corresponding CPU array, and here `d_` is prefixed to designate that this is a 'device' array.

 ```c++
 double *d_p1_x;